Breaking glass shower doors in the news…

-There has been news coverage lately about glass breakage problems with glass shower doors and enclosures.
+There has been news coverage lately about breaking glass shower doors and enclosures.
 Here are two, both of which included yours truly as a quoted resource:

 With that introduction, let’s get in the shower together and look around.

-I have been involved with three separate matters in which glass shower doors or enclosures have “spontaneously” broken, often while surprised, defenseless, naked people have been inside.
-All three of these matters involved hotels where multiples of such events occurred.
+I have been involved with many matters in which glass shower doors or enclosures have “spontaneously” broken, often while surprised, defenseless, naked people have been inside.
+Many of these breaking glass shower door matters involved hotels where multiples of such events occurred.

 You can imagine the shock experienced by a bathing hotel guest who suddenly finds herself standing barefooted in a sea of shattered glass.
-While you are busy imagining that, try imagining the chagrin of a hotel manager who works hard to create a positive guest experience, only to find that his nude guest was pelted with sharp broken glass while in the upscale tub enclosure.
+While you are busy imagining that, try imagining the chagrin of a hotel manager who works hard to create a positive guest experience, only to find that his nude guest was just severely cut by a breaking glass shower door.

 All in all, this is a bad situation.
-A bit of knowledge can reduce the chances of this occurring, and that is what I am here for.
+A bit of knowledge can reduce the chances of this occurring.

-So what causes glass in shower doors and enclosures to suddenly shatter?
+So what causes breaking glass shower door?
 It’s a number of things, and these things can interact with one another.
 So if you are looking for a sound bite to explain this phenomenon, take your ADHD tuchas to the top of this page and see what the networks have to say.